 That’s because the companies that charge them don’t want complaints to get back to the phone company billing for them.
 There are Federal regulations in place to protect consumers but they don’t help business customers.
 If you’re a small business owner, make sure you have someone reviewing your billing each month.
 If you’re a large business with multiple locations, it might be easier to change service providers.
 Competitive Local Exchange Carriers do not make third party billing arrangements.

-Auto renews on business Internet services: Because business Internet access is not a regulated service, like business phone service, it seems like anything goes.
-Most providers insist on 60 days notice, prior to your contract expiration, to cancel service.
+Because business Internet access is not a regulated service, like business phone service, it seems like anything goes.
+Most telephone and internet providers insist on 60 days notice, prior to your contract expiration, to cancel service.
 If you don’t give the notice, your contract will auto renew for the original term.
 The key is to understand the auto renews exist and give notice anytime prior to the number of days requirement.
 It is acceptable to submit a cancellation notice at the time of contract signing, for instance.
 It’s also possible to negotiate auto renews out of new contracts.

-All voice services utilize Voice over IP technology: VoIP has sullied reputation and some businesses avoid it like the plague.
+VoIP has sullied reputation and some businesses avoid it like the plague.
 Even if you utilize copper phone lines, at some point your voice communication will leave the Public Switched Telephone Network and be transported over the Internet.
-That’s because the quality of VoIP now rivals traditional phone service and it’s much more cost effective to utilize VoIP.
+That’s because the quality of VoIP now rivals traditional phone service and it’s much more cost-effective to utilize VoIP.

-Major carrier account managers are frequently measured by the their customers’ total billed revenue.
+Major Carrier account managers are frequently measured by their customers’ total billed revenue.
 If the number dips, the account manager’s compensation is negatively affected.
-Most account managers are not going to recommend pricing or changes that could reduce your billing, because they’d lose money.
+Most account managers are not going to recommend pricing or changes that could reduce your billing because they’d lose money.